Global SAI Accountability Initative “GSAI”

-All the GCP Tier 2 SAIs are expected to have ambitious plans for stronger performance in terms of more and better audits.
-It is also expected that all SAIs will have plans to strengthen capacities in main areas, such as internal governance, stakeholder communication, ICT-systems and audit processes.
+All the GCP Tier 2 SAIs have ambitious plans for stronger performance in terms of more and better audits.
+They also have plans to strengthen capacities in main areas, such as internal governance, stakeholder communication, ICT-systems and audit processes.
 However, the existing capacity and ambitions of change will differ.

-Necessary and relevant financial, technical, political/advocacy, project management and coordination support for the SAIs can be provided in different ways.
-This could be INTOSAI providers (as strong SAIs), the PAP-APP partners or other technical providers as GIZ or private consultants.
-In cases where country-level arrangements are already working well, this might be the best option.
+Necessary and relevant financial, technical, political/advocacy, project management and coordination support for the SAIs are being provided in different ways.
+This can be INTOSAI providers (as strong SAIs), the PAP-APP partners or other technical providers as GIZ or private consultants.
+In cases where country-level arrangements are already working well, this usually is the best option.

-Each SAI is expected to have Project Support Groups where donors and other support providers are kept updated about SAI needs and plans quarterly.
-The expectation is that this group will seek to provide financial or in-kind support to the SAI to implement the project proposals developed.
+Each SAI has Project Support Groups where donors and other support providers are kept updated about SAI needs and plans quarterly.
+This group seeks to provide financial or in-kind support to the SAI to implement the project proposals developed.

 For the latest news on the PAP-APP programme, please visit the PAP-APP page on the IDI website.